-- time and any violation will be judged according to penalties described. - 10) An individual will be considered an athlete from the time he/she signs the athletic code until the time he/she no longer intends to participate in the athletic program.
+- An individual suspended from athletics is considered an athlete during the suspension time and any violation will be judged according to penalties described. - 10) An individual will be considered an athlete from the time he/she signs the athletic code until the time he/she no longer intends to participate in the athletic program.
 This decision will terminate the athlete's career eligibility for Middle School athletics.
-As long as an athlete remains in the athletic program, all policies, rules and regulations pertaining to athletes will be applicable regardless whether the athlete is participating in a sport or not. - 11) Grades in the middle school will carry over to determine eligibility in the high school. - 12) Wisconsin Concussion Law Act 172-Statute 118.293 requires all youth athletic organizations to educate coaches, athletes, and parents on the risks of concussions, and head injuries and prohibits participation in a youth activity until the athlete and parent or guardian has returned a signed agreement sheet indicating they have reviewed the concussion and head injury informational materials.
+As long as an athlete remains in the athletic program, all policies, rules, and regulations pertaining to athletes will be applicable regardless of whether the athlete is participating in a sport or not. - 11) Grades in the middle school will carry over to determine eligibility in the high school.

+12) Wisconsin Concussion Law Act 172-Statute 118.293 requires all youth athletic organizations to educate coaches, athletes, and parents on the risks of concussions, and head injuries and prohibits participation in a youth activity until the athlete and parent or guardian has returned a signed agreement sheet indicating they have reviewed the concussion and head injury informational materials.
 The law requires immediate removal of an individual from a youth athletic activity if symptoms indicate a possible concussion has been sustained.
 A person, who has been removed from a youth athletic activity because of a determined or suspected concussion or head injury, may not participate again until he or she is evaluated by a health care provider and receives written clearance from the health care provider to return to the activity.